A

 River

-For decades, management of the Colorado River has largely operated on a demand-based system.
-This approach focuses on meeting the requested water needs of the various states, agricultural users, and municipalities within the basin.
-While seemingly intuitive, this demand-driven model faces critical limitations in the face of a changing climate and increasing pressures on a finite resource.
+For decades, management of the Colorado River has largely operated as a demand-based system.
+In other words, the system has been managed to maximize water uses.
+While seemingly intuitive, this demand-driven model faces critical limitations in the face of a changing climate: we cannot use more water than the Colorado River provides.

 Demand-Based